5 Myths and Misconceptions About Predictive AnalyticsReading time: 3 minutes

 As much as we, for one, wish to welcome our new AI overlords and be done with it, the fact is that, no, predictive models were never meant to replace or dismiss the (potentially flawed) judgment or intuition we bring to the process.
 In fact, 99% of the time, the aim of predictive modeling is to enhance and expand human expertise in data analysis.
 After all, it takes a human to decide what datasets to consider, and we haven’t seen a single stakeholder meeting that didn’t include actual people digesting data-driven reports and making smarter decisions based on that data.
 Seeing the future through predictive modeling might even make you superhuman.

-Want your data to drive business intelligence?
+Want to move past these misconceptions about predictive analytics and let your data to drive business intelligence?
 Whether preparing that data, modeling it, or sharing reports with team members, the Rapid Insight platform is your all-in-one solution.